iamelviskemboi/TodoBud/README.md

 # TodoBud&checkmark;

 This is a handy task management web app.
-It allows you to keep track of scheduled tasks & check them when done right on your web browser.
+It allows you to keep tabs on scheduled tasks & check them when done right on your web browser.

 ## Installation